jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 ```

 (integrate-with-docarray)=
-## Embed your DocumentArray
+## Embed DocumentArray

-Similarly, you can embed your `DocumentArray` with fine-tuned model:
+Similarly, you can embed the [DocumentArray](https://docarray.jina.ai/) with fine-tuned model:

 ````{tab} Artifact id and token
 ```python